After CBO report, Senate Republicans aim for a better health care bill

-WASHINGTON — Senate Republicans maintained their plan to replace the Affordable Care Act would look nothing like the House bill assessed Wednesday, even as House Republicans dismissed the Congressional Budget Office's report that their bill would cause millions to lose insurance and potentially impact those with pre-existing conditions.
+WASHINGTON — Republicans largely dismissed the results of a Congressional Budget Office report out Wednesday that said a House-passed health care bill would cause millions to lose insurance and potentially have the greatest impact on the least healthy Americans.

+As House Republicans questioned the ability of the Congressional score-keepers, their fellow party members in the Senate vowed that their ideas to replace the Affordable Care Act would look nothing like the House bill assessed Wednesday.

 Sen. Lamar Alexander, chairman of the Health Education and Labor Committee who is in part tasked with writing parts of the Senate's bill, used the score as another reason to push the American Health Care Act aside.